Astrod2 aims to replicate the functional specification of Astrod in a more general way. Currently, it focuses only on World Transits.

 - Python datetimes: simplest to work with, support from 1AD onwards only and Gregorian calendar is assumed

-- Tuples: allows only year (AD or BC) to be specified, a simple format for long and sparse date ranges
+- Tuples: allows year or month (AD or BC) to be specified, a simple format for long and sparse date ranges

-- File: allows a series of dates to be read from a file in any date format specifiable in Python (format string must be supplied)
+- File: allows a series of dates to be read from a file in a format (using a format string)

 AD and BC dates